jackhgallagher/fantasy/HyperC2C.md

 ### Site ###

-- The league is hosted on Fantrax.
+- The league is hosted on Fantrax [(link here)](https://www.fantrax.com/fantasy/league/4wz0yacfksti190n/home).
 This will be the first league I'm commishing on Fantrax, so if we find that MFL would be better for the NFL fantasy league in a couple years, we can discuss switching.

 ### Chat ###